oldevelopment/heythis_is_new/Back-End notes.md

 explain the flow to get insta info explain the flow to get FB info explain the flow to get youtube info

+11th updated keywords query and mutation and allowed keywords to be created from users 12th updated models to reflect original project. user.js portal why ? especially since we have portaljs and portal types ? q for alvinio Added various types for facebook instagram and youtube (remember to change google in app.js to store to the youtube object)